Sebastian Broways

 The false tradeoff.

-The idea that product quality and financial discipline are in tension is one of the most damaging myths in startups.
-I’ve watched it play out over and over across 200+ companies.
-Founders who treat design and UX as a luxury get stuck.
+The idea that product quality and financial discipline are in tension is one of the more damaging beliefs in startups.
+Founders who treat design and UX as a luxury often get stuck.
 They build products that technically work but that nobody loves.
-And products nobody loves don’t grow, no matter how much money you throw at acquisition.
+And products nobody loves have a much harder time growing, even with a big acquisition budget.

 Why founders get this wrong.